JuhoArtturiHemminki/FreeWorthyFort/README.md

 FreeWorthyFort completely disrupts this paradigm.
 It acts as an autonomous analog watchdog.
 It consumes power harvested entirely from a highly optimized, completely silent 19 kHz audio frequency wave pushed through the computer's built-in DAC.
 Inside the 3,5 mm jack is a high-efficiency Texas Instruments MSPM0 32-bit ARM Cortex-M0+ microchip running at 80 MHz.
 It continuously communicates with a low-level OS kernel service via time-based rolling cryptographic keys (TOTP).

 If the computer freezes, gets hacked, or attempts to stop the security stream, FreeWorthyFort instantly detects it through physical and electrical laws.
-It then activates a hardware-level hard reset or a temporary volatile RAM-muisti (volatile memory) wiping panic sequence to isolate cryptographic keys before malware can harvest them, protecting permanent storage and files from corruption.
+It then activates a hardware-level hard reset or a temporary volatile RAM-memory wiping panic sequence to isolate cryptographic keys before malware can harvest them, protecting permanent storage and files from corruption.
 It does all of this completely battery-free and 100% silently, with zero risk to human health.

 ---